 If you’re smelling the dusty piles of contracts, stacks of invoices, and clipboards of receipts, you’re probably feeling the bookkeeping blues.

-With well over a half a million businesses in the landscaping industry in the United States, you can rest assured that balancing books and preparing budgets is a common stress for most landscapers.
-Luckily, there are companies, like Cycle CPA, that are more than happy to take the paperwork off your hands and do the heavy lifting where finances are concerned.
+With well over half a million businesses in the landscaping industry in the United States, you can rest assured that balancing books and preparing budgets is an everyday stress for most landscapers.
+Luckily, companies like Cycle CPA are more than happy to take the paperwork off your hands and do the heavy lifting where finances are concerned.

 Working with green industry companies to provide bookkeeping, controller, and CFO services since 2019, Cycle CPA’s mission is to help businesses know their numbers to make better financial decisions for their company.

-I spoke with Joe Policastro, Co-Owner of Cycle CPA.
-Joe was kind enough to help answer some of the most common (and pressing) questions landscaping companies have when it comes to the financial aspects of their business.
+I spoke with Joe Policastro, co-founder of Cycle CPA.
+Joe was kind enough to help answer some of the most common (and pressing) questions landscaping companies have regarding the financial aspects of their business.